Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 ## Datasets

-Lets decribe the datasets our chief gave us to accomplish our difficult mission.
+Team, listen closely!
+This is a top priority mission, and we have two powerful datasets in our Gadget Mallet to accomplish our task.
+Pay attention because these resources are our lifeline!

+### First Dataset: The CMU Movies Summary Corpus

-The first dataset is the CMU Movies Summary Corpus dataset.
-The movies metadata seemed to be of great interest for our task.
-It contains 81’741 movies up to 2012.
-We now have movies names, their dates of release, their countries of production and their genres in our toolkit.
-We have also access to the plot summaries of 42’306 movies, perfect to detect relevant topics !
+From Carnegie Mellon University, we got our hands on the Movies Summary Corpus.
+This dataset contains 81'741 movies documented up until the year 2012.
+It’s a really rich source of information, folks!
+The movies metadata seems to be of great interest for your mission.
+Here is what you can find in this toolkit: movie titles, release dates, countries of production, genres and plot summaries.
+You have access to the plot summaries of a total of 42’306 movies, which is perfect to detect relevant topics!
-The second one as our disposition is a dataset from the New York times obtained from kaggle: https://www.kaggle.com/datasets/tumanovalexander/nyt-articles-data.
-The dataset is big and covers the year, title and and excerpt of news from 1920-2020.
-It certainly offers a valuable resource to analyze the presence of themes over the years.
+Use them all wisely!

+### Second Dataset: The New York Times Articles

+Straight from Kaggle, we found an impressive New York Times dataset (https://www.kaggle.com/datasets/tumanovalexander/nyt-articles-data).
+This dataset covers news from 1920 to 2020, which represent an entire century of newsworthy moments.
+Here is what it gives us:

+- Publication year of each article.
+- Article titles: a clear overview on subjects making headlines.
+- Excerpts: little snippets of the articles.

+This is a massive resource full of insights.

+Together, these datasets are a dynamic duo, ready to help us achieve our mission!

+So, team, let’s stay sharp and stay focused!
+I am counting on you to deliver good results.
+Dismissed!

 <br>